koh-osug/XPosedUnmaskApduResponseLog/README.md

 # Summary

-Unmask the APDU response payloads masked in the radio log in Android Pie.
+Unmask the eUICC APDU response payloads masked in the radio log in Android Pie.

 Usually the payload should be masked (`logcat -b radio *:V`):